Salah in coronavirus positive test confusion as Egyptian FA deletes statement on Liverpool star | Goal.com

 "Our star is subject to more checks during the coming hours."

-However, the EFA have now removed that statement and have put out a different announcement saying three players from Egypt and their opponents on Saturday, Togo, have tested positive and will have a second test before the match.
+However, the EFA has now removed that statement and has put out a different announcement, saying three players from Egypt and their opponents on Saturday, Togo, have tested positive and will have a second test before the match.

 If Salah is positive for coronavirus, it is a fresh blow for Liverpool manager Jurgen Klopp, who has already lost central defender Joe Gomez during this international break.
 The England international was injured during a training session and had to undergo surgery on his knee, he now faces months out.